ruthrosals/voithos-ruth-repo/docs/arcus-install.md

 # Installing Arcus

-Arcus is ran as a few Docker containers.
+Arcus is deployed as a docker containers.
 Deploy Voithos to install Arcus.

 ---